MarcvdSluys/SolarEnergy/README.md

 * This Python code is adapted from the Fortran implementation in [libTheSky](http://libthesky.sourceforge.net/), which contains many references.
 * [Celestial mechanics in a nutshell (CMiaNS)](https://cmians.sourceforge.io/)
+* [SolTrack](https://pypi.org/project/soltrack/): a free, fast and simple Python package to compute the position of the Sun, as well as its rise and set times.